Photo review of KLM flight from Singapore to Denpasar in Business

 But first, a unique view: Air Berlin A319 (OE-LND) flying all the way to Singapore SIN?
 No, since apparently it's flying for Bangkok Airways.

 Walking to gate.
-Glad KLM got gate D44 for this flight, which is quite near from the main retail area.
+Glad KLM got gate D44 for this flight, which is quite near from the main retail area (and the lounge).

 A surprise awaited me near the gate: the security was quite crowded as security was done at the gates and people from Amsterdam AMS continuing to Denpasar DPS needed to disembark and clear security again.
 At least they have a separate queue for Sky Priority which is still a bit long, but otherwise queuing together with the rest would be a painful affair for me due to the sheer length as you can see at the background on the second photo.
 At least they don't conduct enhanced security screening equivalent to flights to Australia/US, but I can still see the opportunity to open the gate a bit earlier to reduce crowd from people originating in Singapore SIN.
 This may explain the reason behind the close to 30 mins delay on departure and arrival.